 Welthandelsplatz 1 1, 1020 Wien, Austria

-Though many may associate Vienna's architecture only with its Neoclassical and Jugendstil structures, which are indeed outstanding, they may be surprised by the creative modern architecture here.
-One place lovers of architecture will not want to...
+Though many may associate Vienna's architecture primarily with its Neoclassical and Jugendstil structures, which are indeed outstanding, they may be surprised by the creative modern architecture here.
+One place lovers of architecture will not want...

 1130 Vienna, Austria